dertuxmalwieder/SublimeTodoTxt/README.md

 As Todo.txt is a rather simple format, I doubt that it's necessary to add any plug-in functionalities.
 Using menu items or shortcuts to change priorities and tags would probably be more effort than just changing the particular characters manually.

 I do, however, plan to keep up with Sublime Text development, so once ST4 comes out and breaks stuff, I'll most likely be ready.
-In case there are any wishes, please drop by in the [forum thread](http://www.sublimetext.com/forum/viewtopic.php?f=5&t=12293) for SublimeTodoTxt. :-)
+In case there are any wishes, please drop by in the [forum thread](https://forum.sublimetext.com/t/sublimetodotxt-todo-txt-syntax-highlighting/10003) for SublimeTodoTxt. :-)

 ## Contact ##

-I'm [tux.](http://www.sublimetext.com/forum/memberlist.php?mode=viewprofile&u=1548) in the Sublime Text forums.
+I'm *tux* in the Sublime Text forums.
 Feel free to get in touch with me.
 I wear some pants most of the time.

 ## Make me rich! ##